RoadRUNNER Transit: Current fleet

 In addition, RoadRUNNER Transit added two new low-floor minibuses in 2011.
 These buses are used on both fixed route and paratransit service.

 Retired fleet

+Depots

+The authority has a facility at Hadley Avenue.
+In October 2022, construction started on a replacement facility at Westway Avenue.

 Future plans

 RoadRUNNER Transit unveiled their 2010-2015 Transit Strategic Plan on August 20, 2009.
 Some ongoing improvements include but are not limited to increased frequency and number of routes and the addition of more bus shelters.
 Short-term plans include improvements to ADA facilities, addition of Braille to bus stop posts, extended Saturday service, and the addition of hybrid electric buses.